 Attached, you will find enrollment forms for the various plans listed above.
 Please submit your completed forms to the Business Office within 30 days of hire, attention: Lesley Avila.
 Failure to comply may cause a delay in coverage.
+Effective date of coverage begins on your first day of employment.

 Please use the following information to complete the enrollment form.
 You must sign and date both sides of the form in order to ensure coverage.
-When enrolling a spouse or child, Blue Shield/Kaiser requires a copy of a marriage certificate for a spouse and a birth certificate for each child.
+When enrolling a spouse or child, Blue Shield/ requires a copy of a marriage certificate for a spouse and a birth certificate for each child.

-The Blue Shield Form: Selected Coverage-Custom ASO PPO Plan - Group No. S58
+The Blue Shield Form: Selected Coverage-Custom ASO PPO Plan - Group No. \$58